juergenweb/FieldtypeObjectDimensions/README.md

 #### Default values

-There's a property for each dimension, which outputs the dimension including the unit (fe cm) as set inside the field configuration.
+According to the database entries as illustrated in the previous image, there's a property for each dimension, which outputs the dimension including the unit (fe cm) as set inside the field configuration.
 So this properties always return a string.

 ```
 echo $page->fieldname->lenght; // outputs fe 2 cm